 We are interested in the pathology of human tumours and in identifying the genetic changes that give rise to cancer.
 Our research focuses on the molecular regulation of tumour growth, metastasis and response to therapy.

-The opening of the Māori/Indigenous Health Institute (MIHI) represents a major milestone in the development of Māori-focused teaching and research at the School of Medicine and Health Sciences, University of Otago, Christchurch.
+The opening of the Māori/Indigenous Health Institute (MIHI) represents a major milestone in the development of Māori-focused teaching and research at the University of Otago, Christchurch.

 Ongoing data is collected for both the (i) Fetal Medicine clinical unit which reviews women with complicated fetal problems or those at risk for them, and the (ii) Maternal Medical clinic where women attend with underlying medical problems.